 The authority offered some useful tips, including: staying at least three metres away from powerlines; taking care when moving equipment; carrying things horizontally; keeping trees trimmed away from powerlines; and, having someone be a spotter to warn you if you get too close to lines.

-is a non-profit company that works to improve electrical safety in Ontario.
+The Electrical Safety Authority is a non-profit company that works to improve electrical safety in Ontario.